What Is the Difference between the Anti-kickback Statute and the Stark Law?

 A comparison of the Stark Law and the Anti-Kickback Statute

-While the Anti-Kickback Statute and the Stark Law both aim to stop financial incentives from influencing medical referrals, their respective penalties are very different.
-The Anti-Kickback Statute is a criminal law with civil penalties as well.
-The Stark Law is a civil law that carries even greater monetary penalties but no threat of imprisonment.
+While the Anti-Kickback Statute and the Stark Law both aim to stop financial incentives from influencing medical referrals, their respective penalties differ significantly.
+The Anti-Kickback Statute is a criminal law with civil penalties, while the Stark Law is a civil law with substantial monetary penalties but no threat of imprisonment.
+When comparing Stark Law vs. Anti-Kickback Statute, it’s important to note that the Stark Law specifically forbids medical professionals like doctors, dentists, and chiropractors from referring Medicare and Medicaid patients to entities with which they or a family member have a financial relationship.

 What Are the Penalties under Anti-Kickback Statute Violations?

 Violations of the Anti-Kickback Statute can result in criminal charges, such as up to five years in prison, as well as civil penalties of up to $25,000 per claim.
 Additional penalties of $10,000 to $50,000 per violation are possible under the Civil Monetary Penalties Law (CMPL).
 Furthermore, health care providers convicted of violating the Anti-Kickback Statute may be barred from future Medicare and Medicaid program coverage.
-More likely, however, is for whistleblowers who are aware of kickbacks to file a case under the False Claims Act and ask for the imputation of damages of three times the billing that were traceable to the kickbacks.
+Often, whistleblowers who are aware of kickbacks file under the False Claims Act, seeking damages amounting to three times the billed amount attributable to the kickbacks.

 What Are the Penalties under Stark Law Violations?